From Basel, Switzerland there's a Friday bus (20 hours).

 seven daily buses to Rijeka (8 hours) Book Now

 four daily buses to Plitvice (4 hours) Book Now

 one daily bus to Korcula (5 hours) Book Now

 11 daily buses to Zagreb (6 hours) Book Now

 buses half-hourly to Sibenik (1 1/2 hours) and Zadar ( 3 hours) Book Now

 Most buses can be booked online at Autotrans.
 When you travel south from Split to Dubrovnik by bus you'll pass through a strip of Bosnian territory at Neum.
 Have your passport handy; it may be checked.
 There are no other border formalities.

 The most reliable source of information on buses to and from Split is at the Split bus station.
 The bus station is open long hours and there's a left-luggage office.
-All of the timetables, companies and prices are on the website but for online booking see Autotrans or FlixBus.
+All of the timetables, companies and prices are on the website but for online booking see Autotrans.

 ©CroatiaTraveller 2005-2017 All rights reserved